AndreiSeldon/seldon-demo/src/components/seldon/README.md

 ## Troubleshooting

 ### Elements Not Rendering
-- Check if the element is conditional (no default in function signature)
+- Check if the element has a default value in the function signature (look for `= sdn.something`)
-- Ensure you're providing meaningful content, not empty objects
+- Elements without defaults need meaningful props to render (not empty objects `{}`)
+- **Note**: You may see examples with empty objects like `tagline={{}}` - these are valid but won't display any content
+- For buttons, make sure to provide the button prop itself, plus icon and label if needed
-- Verify that required nested props are included (e.g., `icon` for buttons)
+- Verify that required nested props are included (e.g., `children` for labels, `icon` for icons)

 ### Styling Issues
 - Import the `styles.css` file in your app
 - Check CSS class conflicts with your existing styles
-- Use browser dev tools to inspect generated class names
+- Use browser dev tools to inspect generated class names (they include unique IDs like `sdn-button-3D4pvOBS`)

 ### TypeScript Errors
 - Ensure you're importing the correct prop interfaces
 - Check that all required properties are provided
 - Use optional chaining for nested props: `button?.onClick`
+- Remember that empty objects `{}` are valid TypeScript but won't render content

 ## Getting Help